osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Populated `ReplicaTaskResult.watermarkCandidate` from `ReplicaTask`, and widened `ReplicaDB.summarize(...)` to reduce all tasks' candidates to one run-level value.
 - Exposed the reduced candidate on `ReplicationExecutionContext.setWatermarkCandidate(...)`/`getWatermarkCandidate()` **only after `executePostTasks()` (staging load + merge) completes without throwing** — a failed run, a cancelled run (either the explicit `ReplicationCancelledException` path or the flag-checked generic-exception path), and every other exception path leave it unset.

 Scope boundary: this phase does not persist the watermark anywhere.
-No `JobDefinition`/`JobRun`/PostgreSQL state store exists yet (Phase 0-c).
-The reduced candidate is exposed only on the in-memory `ReplicationExecutionContext` for a future Phase 0-c job-execution service to read and persist; the CLI itself has no mechanism to feed a previous run's committed value back in automatically — the caller (a script, an orchestrator, or Phase 0-c) must pass it via `--incremental-watermark-value` on the next invocation.
+No `JobDefinition`/`JobRun`/PostgreSQL state store exists yet (Phase 1b).
+The reduced candidate is exposed only on the in-memory `ReplicationExecutionContext` for a future Phase 1b job-execution service to read and persist; the CLI itself has no mechanism to feed a previous run's committed value back in automatically — the caller (a script, an orchestrator, or Phase 1b) must pass it via `--incremental-watermark-value` on the next invocation.

 #### Core changes

 1. **Watermark injection.** ~~Populate `ReplicaTaskResult.watermarkCandidate`, inject a typed `> :lastWatermark` predicate composed with the existing `$CONDITIONS` partition substitution, and infer the bind type from the source column metadata.~~ Implemented in Phase 0-b2 above.

-#### State layer
+#### State layer (deferred to Phase 1b)

 - Introduce `JobDefinition` and `JobRun` domain models.
 There is no `Checkpoint` entity.
 - Add a persistence layer for job definitions, run states, and watermarks.